 Los Feliz Murder House: Do you like exploring creepy, abandoned places?
 This one is by far one of the most fascinating sites I've ever been to.
 It's been abandoned ever since the '50s after a murder-suicide took place there.
 For similarly creepy vibes in the same neighborhood, check out Griffith Park's abandoned zoo.

 Bradbury Building: Take a walking architecture tour of all the incredible Art Deco structures downtown.
-My favorites are the Bradbury, the oldest operating commercial building in the city, The Eastern Colombia building which is an exquisite shade of green (it doesn't hurt that Acne Studios is downstairs, either), and the old-school cable car across from Grand Central Market.
+My favorites are the Bradbury Building, the oldest operating commercial building in the city, The Eastern Colombia Building which is an exquisite shade of green (it doesn't hurt that Acne Studios is downstairs, either), and the old-school cable car across from Grand Central Market.

-Witch's House: Formally known as the Spadina House, make sure you see this home next time you're in Beverly Hills.
-It looks like it came straight out of a storybook like Hansel and Gretel or Snow White.
+Witch's House: Formally known as the Spadina House, this privately owned home in Beverly Hills looks like it came straight out of a storybook, like Hansel and Gretel or Snow White.

 Union Station: Located in Downtown, this train station fuses a few of the predominant architectural influences of the areas, including Mission Revival and Art Deco, anchoring in a strong sense of place.
 The dramatically high ceilings along with the repetition of the arches make it feel like you're stepping inside a kaleidoscopic time machine.

-Time Travel Mart: There's one location in Echo Park and another in Mar Vista, and neither one messes around.
+Time Travel Mart: With one location in Echo Park and another in Mar Vista, this "convenience store for time travelers" is known for its vast selection of quirky knick-knacks, with each purchase benefiting the 826LA, a non-profit organization that provides creative-writing programs to local students.
 If you fancy yourself a time-traveler, go get yourself some supplies like a jar of Industrial Revolution pollution, mad scientist goggles, and hindsight glasses.

 Barnsdall Art Park: If you aren't able to get a close-up of one of the private homes (or if you can't brave the crowds over at Griffith Observatory), watch the sunset at Barnsdall Art Park.
 There are incredible views and there's room to spread out and read on the lawn.

-Malibu Creek: Hike this lovely little stream where you'll hear bluebirds singing and the trickle of waterfalls.
-I also hear there are some secret hot springs, though I was never able to actually find them.
+Malibu Creek State Park: Hike along this lovely little stream where you'll hear bluebirds singing and the trickle of waterfalls.
+I also hear there are some secret hot springs, though I was never able to actually find it.

 Descanso Gardens: Spend a Saturday or Sunday exploring the sprawling gardens and hills where there's also an on-site art gallery and a historic home (Boddy House) that belonged to the former property owners.

-Fish Canyon Falls in Duarte: You can find these gorgeous 80-foot falls in the same national park as the Bridge to Nowhere (Angeles National Forest).
+Fish Canyon Falls: You can find these gorgeous 80-foot falls in the same national park as the Bridge to Nowhere (Angeles National Forest).
 The area is closed due to fire damage, but keep your eye out for reopening.

-"In spite of the artists, writers and aspiring film stars, the sensibility of a real Montmartre, Soho, or even Greenwich Village, cannot be felt here.
+Stand-out quote: "In spite of the artists, writers, and aspiring film stars, the sensibility of a real Montmartre, Soho, or even Greenwich Village, cannot be felt here.
 The automobile mitigates against such a feeling, and so do the new houses.
-Hollywood lacks the patina of age"
+Hollywood lacks the patina of age."